oomlout/oomlout_OOMP_V2/README.md

 ## Structure

+Oomp is now split into 9 repositories the 4 main ones are:

+### oomlout_OOMP_parts_V2

+This contains a classification of parts to better describe electronics projects.

-### Part
+#### Each Part

-A part is defined by its ID from which it's name can be back generated. (these links are contained in the \codes folder)
+A part is defined by its ID from which it's name can be back generated. (these links are contained in the \src\tag folder and sumarized in [readmeCodes.md](readmeCodes.md)

 A part also has a a list of tags that defines it.
 These tags are defined in the details.py file in the parts folder (\parts).
 This can be a list of tags or calls to a routine that defines a group of tags based on a category. (ie. HEAD-I01-X-PI03-01 calls OOMPtags.addTags(newPart,"HEAD-I01-X-X-X",pins=pins))